 “There is some value in pain avoidance and predictability, but it is far from how you are designed to live.
 More than anything in the world, you are meant to connect and relate in deep, meaningful, and positive relationships — with both God and people.
 This is the means and the end of a good and happy life.”

-This kind of life is a goal worth inconveniencing and stretching ourselves for.
+This kind of life is worth inconveniencing and stretching ourselves for.
 Even if our spouse is not willing to enter into this fulfilling life, learning to voice our boundaries is a skill needed for deep, meaningful and positive relationships with any person.

 Fortunately, the "friend that is closer than a brother" is the one we can trust to always approach us as a loving protector.
 He can also help lead and strengthen us as we challenge others (and ourselves) to operate more as He does.